 6 rules for boosting your immunity

-Physical activity – be it taking the stairs instead of the lift or committing to regular gym sessions – is one essential way to keep an immune system strong.
-And this is just as true for young adults as it is for those approaching retirement.
+Physical activity is one essential way to keep an immune system strong, whether it’s taking the stairs instead of the lift or committing to regular gym sessions.
+This is just as true for young adults as it is for those approaching retirement.

 Unfortunately, those of us in our later years may notice that it takes a little longer for the body to recover from an illness and injury, according to Chanél Pienaar, Healthy Lifestyles Manager at Sports Otago and Green Prescription contact for the Otago region.